Tim Wakefield

 In 2004, Wakefield helped the Red Sox exact revenge by winning the ALCS against the Yankees, a best-of-seven series to advance to the World Series.
 He pitched Game 1 of the Series but did not get a decision as Boston defeated the St. Louis Cardinals, 11-9, after a two-run home run from Mark Bellhorn in the 8th inning.

 Wakefield opened 2007 with decisions in his first 26 starts, the longest such streak since Jack McDowell had 27 in 1993.
-Despite a long career that includes several excellent seasons, it took until 2009 for him to be named to his first All-Star team.
+Despite a long career that included several excellent seasons, it took until 2009 for him to be named to his first All-Star team.

 The knuckleballer recorded his 200th career win in the majors on September 13, 2011, when the Red Sox beat the Toronto Blue Jays, 18-6.
 Wakefield had been forced by injuries to teammates to take a regular turn in the starting rotation that season, after being penciled in as a long reliever, and did very well in the early part of the year.
 He then hit a wall after recording victory number 199 on July 24th, making 7 winless starts (and a few relief appearances) before finally reaching the milestone.
 He announced his retirement on February 17, 2012, just as the Sox were opening spring training, ending his career with an even 200 wins.

 In September 2023, former teammate Curt Schilling revealed that he was ailing from a serious disease, something which Wakefield's family would have preferred to keep quiet.
 The Red Sox quickly confirmed the news but added that the family had asked for privacy.
 He passed away on October 1st from brain cancer.
 Only months later, in February of 2024, his wife Stacy died of pancreatic cancer.
 They were survived by two children.
+The Red Sox paid the couple an emotional tribute in their 2024 home opener on April 9th, when they invited their daughter, 18-year-old Brianna, to throw the ceremonial first pitch to coach Jason Varitek, Tim's long-time catcher and friend, with 40 players from the 2004 World Series-winning team standing in solidarity behind her.

 Notable Achievements[edit]